-Liqueurs liters million per annum alcohol content established.
-EU benefits from trade agreement. spirits.
+Spirits and Liqueurs 6.4 million liters \$34.7 10.1 Varies by alcohol content UK brands are well established.
+EU benefits from trade agreement.
+Strong demand for spirits.
 Shipping proximity.
-Interest in importing as bulk to be bottled locally Wine 15.3 million liters \$39.1 million 15.5% per annum Varies by alcohol content Chile and Argentina dominate the market.
+Interest in importing as bulk to be bottled locally Wine 13.6 million liters \$31.9 14.3 Varies by alcohol content Chile and Argentina dominate the market.
 EU benefits from FTA and is growing.
 Strong interest of retail stores to increase diversity of origin.
-Dog and Cat Food 13,175 MT \$23.4 million 16.8% per annum 45% Local competition by large feed corporations Demand for Specialized and high-end products not produced locally
+Dog and Cat Food 11,073 MT \$23.4 10.1 45 Local competition by large feed corporations Demand for Specialized and high- end products not produced locally

-Latest full calendar year data 2022 (January-December).
+Latest full calendar year data 2024 (January-December).